RN Jobs in Alaska

 Before becoming a RN, a person may have roles such as a Certified Nursing Assistant (CNA), Licensed Practical Nurse (LPN), or a Medical Assistant (MA).
 These positions provide valuable experience and insight into the nursing profession.
 To become a RN, individuals must earn a diploma, associate degree, or bachelor's degree in nursing.
 They must then pass the National Council Licensure Examination (NCLEX-RN) to become licensed.
 Additional certifications and skills RNs should have include Basic Life Support (BLS), Advanced Cardiovascular Life Support (ACLS), and Pediatric Advanced Life Support (PALS).
 Critical thinking, communication, empathy, and attention to detail are also vital skills for this role.

-What qualifications you will need: Registered Nurse Associate Degree 1 year experience required Basic Cardiac Life Support HCA Healthcare's Alaska Regional Hospital is known for our expertise, compassion...
+What qualifications you will need: Registered Nurse Minimum 3 years intraoperative setting Associate's Degree Basic Cardiac Life Support HCA Healthcare's Alaska Regional Hospital is known for our expertise...

 What qualifications you will need: Registered Nurse State of Alaska Associate Degree in Nursing required, BSN preferred....